till-f/TriggerSnap/Readme.md

 Edit TriggerSnap.ahk to change the shortcuts and the following settings:

+ * imgBaseDir
- * imgBaseDir: Base directoy for saved snapshots.
+   * Base directoy for saved snapshots.
 Can be an absolute path, otherwise it is relative to the script file.
-Default value: `snap`
+   * Default value: `snap`
+ * dateFormat
- * dateFormat: Date format used in the name of saved files.
-Default value: `yyyy-MM-dd HH''''mm''''ss`
+   * Date format used in the name of saved files.
+   * Default value: `yyyy-MM-dd HH''''mm''''ss`
+ * askForName
- * askForName: Ask for a filename for every single screenshot.
-Default value: `false`
+   * Ask for a filename for every single screenshot.
+   * Default value: `false`
+ * captureMouse
- * captureMouse: Capture mouse cursor on single screenshots.
-Default value: `true`
+   * Capture mouse cursor on single screenshots.
+   * Default value: `true`
+ * runAsAdmin
- * runAsAdmin: Run as administrator (required so that shortcuts work with priviledged app in the foreground).
-Default value: `true`
+   * Run as administrator (required so that shortcuts work with priviledged app in the foreground).
+   * Default value: `true`

 For more details, see see https://www.autohotkey.com/docs/Tutorial.htm.